CrowdHailer/vulcanize/README.md

 ```

 ### Required attribute
-Attributes can be specified as required.
-When the raw value is nil or empty getting the attribute will raise an `AttributeRequired` error and the form will be invalid.
+Attributes can be specified as being required.
+When the raw value is nil or empty retrieving the attribute vale will raise an `AttributeRequired` error and the form will be invalid.

 ```rb
 class RequiredForm < Vulcanize::Form